bisturi/bisturi/docs/tutorial_by_example/01_type_length_value.md

 ```

-Se more about packing and unpacking and the packet objects in 01_simple_packet_creation.md and 02_from_and_to_bytes.md.
+See more about packing and unpacking and the packet objects in 01_simple_packet_creation.md and 02_from_and_to_bytes.md.